Kashmir Markhor Hunting in Pakistan

 January, February and even early March have disadvantages with the weather as it can turn bad any moment.
 However, April is also considered a good time to hunt as the Markhor come down to forage for the green grass that appears when the snow melts.

 Being a comparatively low altitude animal, Markhor thrive at altitudes between 2,000 and 3,000 meters in this area of Pakistan.
 As with any other mountain hunt, chasing Kashmir Markhor also requires a great deal of physical activity.

 Although it is far easier than hunting the Astor Markhor, any would-be-hunters are advised to get into good physical condition prior to the hunt.

 Acknowledged as the most sought after Markhor, the Kashmir Markhor’s difference lies in the twisting configuration of its horns.

 What makes Kashmir Markhor hunting so unique is the rarity of the animal.
 Four permits for each of the three subspecies of Markhor are granted each year by the Pakistani government, a total of only 12 Markhor licenses annually.

-Travel to Pakistan
+Travel to Pakistan is fairly easy.

 Known also as Pir Punjal, the Kashmir Markhor is named after the territory it inhabits.
 Kashmir Markhor live in the Northwest Territories of Pakistan, more specifically, Chitral Valley.